afikri/afikri.github.io/cv.md

 **2003:** Bachelor in Chemical Engineering at Institut Teknologi Bandung, Indonesia.

 ### Working Experience
 **2017:** Database Developer at IOM Indonesia.
-Main responsibility is to develop new features and maintain current database.
+Main responsibility is to develop new features and maintain current database. <br>
 **2016:** Web Application Developer at Pixelo.
 Main responsibility was to create marketplace for design product using PHP/Laravel 5.2
 **2016:** Freelance Mobile and Web Application Developer.
 **2016:** Mobile Application Instructor ad DILo Banda Aceh.